 The toppings are pretty straightforward too.
 It all starts with the wonderful grapes.
 I adore eating grapes on their own and I know they’re a popular pairing for cheese, but they shine in a new light on this toast.
 First, I slice the grapes in half, then I sprinkle them with orange juice.
 Oranges are the perfect pairing for grapes, it’s like adding a touch of gloss over a killer lipstick.
 This is basically the winning combo, trust me.

 Next we have some almonds, which is a very obvious choice for grapes, but they add some extra crunch.
 And then I add orange zest, to build on that citrus flavor.
 And because I like to build and build on food… I finish it all off with some more honey.

 Seriously, if you want a different kind of breakfast or a refreshing brunch idea, just make this sweet cottage cheese toast with grapes.
 It is a revelation.
 Be ready to go to food heaven.

 Sweet cottage cheese toast with grapes

-- 4 slices of white bread
+- 4 slices crusty rustic bread

-- a handful (about 1/2 cup) almonds, roughly chopped
+- a handful of almonds, roughly chopped

 If you don’t like grapes, blueberries or strawberries are a great alternative.
 If you’re not into red grapes, green are just as perfect.